Shared or undetermined responsibility

 How your insurance is affected

 If you are more than 25 per cent responsible for a crash, your Basic insurance premiums will likely go up the next time you renew or purchase insurance, unless you have a long, claim-free record.
+It may also impact any premiums where you are a listed driver.
 The costs for any Optional insurance you have (Collision, for example) may go up as well.
-In general, the more crashes you are responsible for, the more in insurance you will likely have to pay in future.
+In general, the more crashes you are responsible for, the more you will pay in insurance.

 Repaying a claim

 You may be in a crash that doesn't involve injuries or costly vehicle damage.
-If you are partially responsible, it might make financial sense to repay the cost of your claim to ICBC so it won't affect your future premium.
+If you are partially responsible, it might make financial sense to repay the cost of your claim to ICBC so it won't affect your future premiums.

 Talk to your Autoplan broker for more information.